Sciss/VirtualKeyboard/README.md

 ## Shortcomings

 - some keys are missing, e.g. enter and cursor keys
-- conseqeuently, not all characters can be produced, e.g. German `ß` is not available
+- consequently, not all characters can be produced, e.g. German `ß` is not available
 - keys are only sent to focused instances of `JTextComponent`

 The original read-me is below: